NCommander/dnscatcher/doc/technical_overview.md

 As seen in the above, certificate revocation checking is a non-trivial affair.
 Further complicating matters is that there is an inhabitant bootstrapping problem; revocation information is encoded in X.509 certificates as a domain, as such, a DNS lookup is required to successfully check the revocation status of a DoT server.
 Furthermore, even if OCSP/CRL information was encoded as an IP address, it still requires communicating with a third-party server to check the certificate which leaks information to the certificate authority.

-In response to this problem, there is a mechanism known as OCSP-Stapling which embeds a OCSP signature in the TLS handshake, proving the state of revocation as part of a normal connection.
+In response to this problem, there is a mechanism known as OCSP-Stapling which embeds an OCSP signature in the TLS handshake, proving the state of revocation as part of a normal connection.
 OCSP-Stapling is well supported for HTTPS, but other server products have some to no support for it.
 Notably, Google's DoT server does not support OCSP Stapling.

 The issues relating to TLS certificate revocation are long and complicated, and thus I recommend reading Gibson's Research Corporation's report on certificate revocation (https://www.grc.com/revocation/ocsp-must-staple.htm) for more information.
 In summary though, revocation is an extremely difficult thing to get correct in WebPKI.